MindCo

 For elderly patients:

-They require more rehabilitation and medical services.
+• They need more rehabilitation and medical services.

 Stroke patients aged 55 and above